asylve/Sea-Ice/README.md

 # 1. Data Collection

 There are two main data sources for this project: Sentinel-2 satellite images and Canadian Regional Ice Charts.
-Sea Ice image/mask pairs were generated from these sources for analysis.
+These were used to generate images and masks, respectively.

 ## 1.1 Sentinel-2